Pharmacy Math: “But I’m Not Good At Math”.

-Give yourself the upperhand on the exam by taking advantage of these practice tests
+Give yourself the upper-hand on the exam by taking advantage of this masterclass

-This practice exam will not only give you experience on taking the exams, but they give you a great idea of the content that you will need to know for the exams prior to investing your money on the actual exam.
+This masterclass will not only give you real life experiences on taking the exams, but they give you a great idea of the content that you will need to know for the exams prior to investing your money on the actual exam.

 At Pharmacy Tech Lessons we get a ton of students that have tons of questions about pharmacy math, alot these questions stem from the fear of not knowing if they will be good enough to pass the PTCB or ExCPT exam due to “not being good at math”.
 A huge component to getting good a pharmacy math is practice exams.

 In our experience of teaching thousands student successfully to pass the pharmacy technician exams, we have come to understand that even the worst person at math can become a math tutor with the right information.
 Let’s go into all the elements of pharmacy technician math.